ReSim: Reliable World Simulation for Autonomous Driving: Abstract

 \section{Abstract}

 How can we reliably simulate future driving scenarios under a wide range of ego driving behaviors?
-Recent driving world models, developed exclusively on real-world driving data composed mainly of safe expert trajectories, struggle to follow hazardous or non-expert behaviors, which are rare in such data.
+Recent driving world models, developed exclusively on real-world driving data with expert trajectories, struggle to represent hazardous or non-expert behaviors that are rare in training corpus.
 This limitation restricts their applicability to tasks such as policy evaluation.
 In this work, we address this challenge by enriching real‑world human demonstrations with diverse non‑expert data collected from a driving simulator (\eg, CARLA), and building a controllable world model trained on this heterogeneous corpus.
 Starting with a video generator featuring a diffusion transformer architecture, we devise several strategies to effectively integrate conditioning signals and improve prediction controllability and fidelity.
 The resulting model, \textbf{\modelname}, enables \textbf{Re}liable \textbf{Sim}ulation of diverse open-world driving scenarios under various actions, including hazardous non-expert ones.
 To close the gap between high-fidelity simulation and applications that require reward signals to judge different actions, we introduce a Video2Reward module that estimates a reward from \modelname's simulated future.
 Our ReSim paradigm achieves up to 44\% higher visual fidelity, improves controllability for both expert and non‑expert actions by over 50\%, and boosts planning and policy selection performance on NAVSIM by 2\% and 25\%, respectively.